narendrans/tshirt/README.md

 ---
 ### REST proxy

 The modernized REST API is created using Anypoint Studio which can be import using the file `tshirt-service.zip`.
-A live demo can be found here [http://tshirt.cloudhub.io/](http://tshirt.cloudhub.io/).
-Click on the inventory to get the list of inventory.
-The other two links requires a POST.
+A live demo can be found here [http://tshirt.cloudhub.io/inventory](http://tshirt.cloudhub.io/inventory).
+(Link may expire as the trail period for anypoint is 7 days)